 Visiting Yosemite National Park

-Please visit the Yosemite National Park website (nps.gov/yose) for the most detailed and up-to-date information about Yosemite’s reopening plan and reservation system.
+Please visit the Yosemite website (nps.gov/yose) for the most detailed and up-to-date COVID-19 information from the park.

 How do I visit Yosemite?

 Yosemite National Park is open.
 Starting May 20, peak hours reservations are temporarily required for park entry between 6 a.m. and 4 p.m. seven days a week.
 The reservation system will be in place through September 30, 2022.
 Some facilities and services are limited.
 See the Yosemite website for information about park entrances, camping and things to do in the park.

 How does the peak hours reservation system work?

 The temporary reservation system (May 20 through September 30) requires every vehicle entering the park between 6 am and 4 pm to have one of the following:

 - A peak hours reservation (valid for one vehicle for three consecutive days for unlimited re-entries).